nuta/resea/docs/porting.md

 Roughly speaking, you'll need to implement:

 - CPU initialization
-- Debugging log output (e.g. serial port)
+- Serial port driver (for `print` functions)
 - Context switching
 - Virtual memory management (updating and switching page tables)
   - Resea Kernel also supports `NOMMU` mode for CPUs that don't implement virtual memory.
 - Interrupt/exception/system call handlers
+- The linker script for the kernel executable (`kernel/arch/<arch-name>/kernel.ld`)
 - Multi-Processor support *(optional)*
-- Kernel Debugger input driver *(optional)*
-- The linker script for the kernel executable (`kernel/arch/<arch-name>/kernel.ld`)

 ## Implementing `resea` library
 The `resea` library is the standard library for userspace Resea applications.
 You'll need to implement:

 - The `syscall()` function.
+- The linker script for userspace programs (`libs/resea/arch/<arch-name>/user.ld`).
-- The entry point of the program: initialize stack pointer, call `resea_init()`, call `main()`, and then exit the program in case `main()` returns.
+- The entry point of the program: initialize stack pointer and then call `resea_init()`.
 - Bootfs support.
-The kernel starts the first userspace program embedded in the kernel executable as raw binary, not a ELF file.
-You'll need to handle the case when the program is executed from the beginning of `.bootfs` section.
+Bootfs is a simple file system image (similar to tar file) for Resea.
+Resea starts the first userspace programs from that file.
+  You need to embed the bootfs header to make room for the bootfs header.
   See `libs/resea/arch/x64/start.S` for a concrete example.